Heat-based circuits using quantum rectification: Results

 \subsection{Diode Bridge Rectifier}

 The circuit for the bridge rectifier consists of four diodes and two additional harmonic oscillators as seen in Fig.~\ref{figure1}(c).
-If the qutrit diodes function as intended, the bias of the top and bottom harmonic oscillators will remain the same independent of the bias of the left and right harmonic oscillators.
+If the qutrit diodes function as intended, the sign of the bias of the top and bottom harmonic oscillators will remain the same independent of the bias of the left and right harmonic oscillators.
 Since the circuit is horizontally symmetric, we can assume $T_L \geq T_R$.
-The Hamiltonian becomes
+The two Hamiltonians for the top and bottom part of the bridge are

-where $\hat{a}_{M1}$ and $\hat{a}_{M1}$ are annihilation operators for the upper and lower harmonic oscillator, respectively.
+where $\hat{a}_{M1}$ and $\hat{a}_{M1}$ are annihilation operators for the upper and lower harmonic oscillator, respectively. $\hat{a}_{L(R)1}$ and $\hat{a}_{L(R)2}$ are annihilation operators for the upper and lower left (right) harmonic oscillators.
+Due to the assumption $\Gamma \gg J,J'$, these are both traced away and have an identical density matrix.
+Therefore, we refer to both collectively as L(R).
+The two left and right harmonic oscillators are included to avoid correlations between the top and bottom circuit.
 We choose all anharmonicities the same, $\delta \omega$.
-The effective master equation becomes
+The two effective master equations after the left and right harmonic oscillators have been traced away become